damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson1 Manipulation.md

 >   rating INTEGER

-9. Which clause is used with the *AKTER TABLE* statement?
+9. Which clause is used with the *ALTER TABLE* statement?

   a.
 SELECT